-Subd.
-1. Fifteen (15) duty days of sick leave shall be credited to all new full-time faculty members at the time of their employment to cover possible disability during the subsequent fifteen (15) months of employment.
-Beginning with the sixteenth (16th) month of employment, each faculty member will be credited with one (1) additional day of sick leave for each succeeding month or portion thereof of employment completed within the regular academic year, but not to exceed four and one half (4.5) days per semester, as applicable.
-During summer session(s), sick leave shall accrue at the rate of one (1) day for each four (4) credits taught.
-Total sick leave accumulation for summer session work shall not exceed three (3) days.
-The maximum sick leave accumulation for any Fiscal Year shall be twelve (12) days.
-Sick leave earned in accordance with this subdivision will be accrued on a bi-weekly basis.

 - Subd.
-2. Unused sick leave may accumulate to a total of one hundred twenty-five (125) days.
-Sick leave earned over the maximum will be considered lapsed but shall be recorded to the faculty member's credit.
-In the event that a faculty member with an illness exhausts current accumulated sick leave, and has a lapsed sick leave balance, additional sick leave shall be granted by the President/designee upon valid medical documentation, to the extent required by the employee's illness, but not to exceed the total amount of the faculty member's lapsed sick leave. - Subd.
-3. Faculty members on a full-time fixed-term appointment as provided for in Article 21, Section E, shall be credited upon initial employment with one (1) day of sick leave for each month of service. - Subd.
+1. Twenty duty days of sick leave shall be credited to all new full-time faculty members at the time of their employment.
+After entirely offsetting the sick leave advance described in this paragraph through sick leave earned through work as described in this section, each faculty member will be credited with one additional day of sick leave for each succeeding month or portion thereof of employment completed within the regular academic year, but not to exceed five days per semester, as applicable.
+During summer session(s), sick leave shall accrue at the rate of one day for each four credits taught.
+Total sick leave accumulation for summer session work shall not exceed three days.
+The maximum sick leave accumulation for any Fiscal Year shall be 13 days.
+Sick leave earned in accordance with this subdivision will be accrued on a bi-weekly basis. - Subd.
+2. Unused sick leave will accumulate without limit.
+Following implementation of the 2023-2025 Agreement, and at a time convenient to the Employer's personnel processes, the Employer will transfer each faculty member's lapsed sick leave, if any, to the individual's sick leave balance.
+The Employer will notify the IFO when such transfer has been implemented. - Subd.
+3. Faculty members on a full-time fixed-term appointment as provided for in Article 21, Section E, shall be credited upon initial employment with one day of sick leave for each month of service. - Subd.
 4. Probationary, tenured, fixed-term and NTT faculty commencing employment on less than a full-time basis shall be given sick leave credit as described in this section at the commencement of employment on a pro rata basis.
-Such part-time faculty members shall accumulate sick leave on the basis of one (1) day for each month employed pro rata multiplied by the fraction of the time employed.
+Such part-time faculty members shall accumulate sick leave on the basis of one day for each month employed pro rata multiplied by the fraction of the time employed.
 Use of sick leave for such faculty members shall be deducted on a pro rata basis according to the fraction of the time employed at the time of leave.
 Sick leave earned in accordance with this subdivision will be accrued on a bi-weekly basis. - Subd.
 5. Sick leave shall be granted by the President/designee for absences made necessary by reason of illness or disability, including temporary disabilities caused or contributed to by pregnancy, miscarriage, abortion, childbirth and recovery therefrom; by exposure to contagious disease which may endanger the individual or the public health; or by illness or temporary disability caused or contributed to by pregnancy, miscarriage, abortion, childbirth and recovery therefrom in the immediate family of the faculty member, making it necessary that the faculty member be absent from work.
+Faculty members shall also be permitted to take sick leave as provided by statute.
 For purposes of this section, the term immediate family has the meaning provided in Article 5, Section A, Subd.
-21. A faculty member may use up to three (3) days of sick leave to arrange for the nursing care of the faculty member's parents or parents of the spouse/domestic partner.
-(See Appendix K.) - Subd.
-6. Any probationary, tenured, fixed-term and NTT faculty member reemployed within one (1) year at the same or any other university within the System shall have unused accumulated sick leave reinstituted and posted to the employee's credit in the records of the employing university, provided such sick leave was accrued in accordance with the provisions of this Agreement, and provided such sick leave has not been used in the calculation of severance pay.
-In the event such sick leave was used in the calculation of severance pay, the faculty member shall have sixty percent (60%) of the unused accumulated sick leave reinstituted and posted to the faculty member's credit.
+21. A faculty member may use up to three days of sick leave to arrange for the nursing care of the faculty member's parents or parents of the spouse/domestic partner.